openstack/ironic-python-agent/doc/source/index.rst

 * --standalone: This disables the initial lookup and heartbeats to Ironic.
   Lookup sends some information to Ironic in order to determine Ironic's node UUID for the node.
-Heartbeat sends a periodic pings to Ironic to tell Ironic the node is still running.
+Heartbeat sends periodic pings to Ironic to tell Ironic the node is still running.
 These heartbeats also trigger parts of the deploy and cleaning cycles.
 This flag is useful for debugging IPA without an Ironic installation.